A BRIEF HISTORY OF OGM – PLASTIC INJECTION MOULDING COMPANY

 2016

-OGM Holdings Ltd acquire QC Packaging Films Ltd, adding eight-colour flexo film printing and slitting for packaging to Terinex’s capabilities.
+OGM Holdings Ltd acquires QC Packaging Films Ltd, adding eight-colour flexo film printing and slitting for packaging to Terinex’s capabilities.

 2018